profreagan/quickdbtdemo/normalizedsiggard_dbt_exercise_instructions.md

 - Click the docs icon to the right of the `Change branch` link.
 - Select the claims model from the project explorer on the left.

-## Create a Pull Request on GitHub for the changes you have made ##
-- Click Save on any files that you have made changes in.
-- Click `Commit and Sync`
-- Type a commit message explaining the changes you've made.
-Click `Commit Changes`.
-- Click `Create a pull request on GitHub`
-    - You will be redirected to GitHub
-- Review your changes and click `Create pull request`
-- Type a description about the changes you are proposing to the project.
-- Click `Create Pull Request`
-- Before merging the Pull Request, you need to get 1 reviewer from someone in the class.
-- Copy the link for this page from your browser and link it to the discussion post.
-Ask for someone to review your pull request.
-Once someone has appoved your pull request, you can merge it into the main branch by clicking `Merge pull request`.